realpython/python-basics-exercises/chapter_review.md

 ## Strings and Methods

 1. What does it mean to concatenate a string?
-    - You use string concatenation to join two strings together, using the `+` operator.
+    - String concatenation is used to join two strings together, using the `+` operator.